Sintra is a perfect Lisbon day trip destination and a UNESCO World Heritage Site. Spend a day exploring whimsical palaces and rugged fortresses!

 2. The Moorish Castle

-If you are driving, leave your car in the same parking lot and walk over to the Moorish Castle.
+If you are driving, leave your car in the same parking lot and walk over to the Moorish Castle from the Pena Palace complex.
 The Castle of the Moors, AKA the Castelo dos Mouros, is located next to the Pena Palace and overlooks the Sintra hills and town.
 As a military fortification, it is strategically perched atop of a hill with steep cliff faces and narrow watch towers.
-It was built in the 10th century and offers some seriously breathtaking views of Sintra from above.
+It was built in the 10th century during the time that the Moors occupied the Iberian Peninsula, and offers some seriously breathtaking views of Sintra from above.

-Hop in the car and head 4 KM west from the historic centre to Montserrate Palace.
-As it is slightly further from the other sites, Montserrate Palace tends to be far less crowded and off the beaten track.
+Hop in the car and head 4 KM west from the historic centre to Monserrate Palace.
+As it is slightly further from the other sites, Monserrate Palace tends to be far less crowded and off the beaten track.
 If you’re taking the tourist bus, you’ll want to head back to the historic centre on bus 434 and hop on bus 435 instead.

-There is a large parking lot right outside the entrance to the Montserrate Palace.
+There is a large parking lot right outside the entrance to the Monserrate Palace.

 4. Quinta da Regaleira